shoheiyokoyama/SYBlinkAnimationKit/README.md

 `SYLabel` Available ***Text Animation*** because of handleable text.

 If you set text color, you are supposed to set the ` labelTextColor` property.
-To change text font, use font method as with SYButton.
+To change text font, use font method as with `SYButton`.

 ### [SYTableViewCell](https://github.com/shoheiyokoyama/SYBlinkAnimationKit/blob/master/Source/SYTableViewCell.swift)